Best Dental Assistant Schools in Wisconsin

 • Radiography Certification: A program that includes X-ray training can save you time later.

-• Job Placement Support: See if the school helps connect graduates with local dental practices.
+• career services: See if the school helps connect graduates with local dental practices.

 • Program Length & Schedule: Many programs offer evening or part-time options for working students.